 Set off from Lanjaron at 9,30 and walked through the town, stopped to fill water bottles at local spring and started climbing up the valley at the east end of the village.
 Steep and hot but very pleasant.
 Climbed about 1000m by lunchtime, stopped by a river for picnic and then made a traverse over mountain paths before descending back down into the village by about 5,30 with a total of about 29,000 steps, a round trip of around 12k.
 Beautiful scenery, knackered.

 To celebrate Hugo’s first ever circuit of The Spinc, I’ve uploaded a little memento.
 It was September 29th, on an absolutely beautiful day, barely a cloud in the sky and that very agreeable autumn temperature somewhere between mild and cool, just perfect for walking.
 Hugo was a trooper on the hike, literally and figuratively, not a peep or complaint out of him.
 He’s pictured above with his big bro Ben, who made a similar first circuit of The Spinc at about the same age, five years before and pictured below.

-I hope that if I impart nothing else to them like this tips for picking the right welding helmet, they’ll continue to appreciate the hills and the great outdoors, no matter where they end up living their lives.
+I hope that if I impart nothing they’ll continue to appreciate the hills and the great outdoors, no matter where they end up living their lives.

 There’s a rock up here, near the top of Tonduff East, which looks out over the source of the River Liffey and Kippure.
 The rock has been hollowed out by millennia of weather, a bit like a throne.
 It’s comfortable, you could sit there for hours, watch the view, thinking how many other people have done exactly that on an August evening, taking it all in, trying your best to ignore the midges.
 There’s peace up there and solitude.
 The lonely hags watching on, stoic and enduring in their contorted shapes.